A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Conclusion and Future Work

 We have investigated a novel class of \textit{rational robot deception} problems where intelligent robots hide their heterogeneous private information to achieve their objectives in finite stages with minimum costs.
-We have proposed a nonzero-sum dynamic game framework to quantify the impact of deception and design long-term optimal actions for deception and counter-deception.
-Robots form their own initial beliefs on others' private information and use Bayesian update to reduce their belief mismatches.
-Satisfying the properties of sequential rationality and belief consistency, level-t Bayesian Nash equilibrium can be used to compute $N$ robots' actions and beliefs over the $K$ stages.
-We have studied a class of games in the linear-quadratic form to obtain an explicit state-feedback control policy and a set of extended Riccati equations.
-The concepts of deceivability and distinguishability have been defined to characterize the fundamental limits of deception.
-Meanwhile, the concepts of reachability and capturability characterize the performance limit under deception.
-The concept of the price of deception serves as a crucial evaluation and design metric for different robot deception scenarios.
+We have proposed an $N$-player dynamic game framework to quantify the impact of deception and design long-term optimal actions for deception and counter-deception.
+Robots form their own initial beliefs on others' private information and {update their beliefs at each stage based on extrinsic or intrinsic information.} Satisfying the properties of \textit{sequential rationality} and \textit{belief consistency}, perfect Bayesian Nash equilibrium can be used to predict $N$ robots' actions and costs over the $K$ stages.
+We have studied a class of games in the linear-quadratic form with {extrinsic belief dynamics} to obtain a unique affine state-feedback control policy and a set of extended Riccati equations.
+The cognitive coupling resulted from the deception of types demonstrates a distinct feature of rational deception where each player's action hinges on not only his own belief but also all other players' beliefs.
+The concepts of \textit{deceivability}, \textit{distinguishability}, and \textit{reachability} have been defined to characterize the fundamental limits of deception.
+Meanwhile, the \textit{price of deception} serves as a crucial evaluation and design metric.